-New NFL Catch Rule Could Mark the Beginning of a Let 'Em Play Revolution
+New NFL Catch Rule Marks the Beginning of a Let 'Em Play Revolution

 Even the "ability to perform" clause at the end of Riveron's slide makes more sense once it's explained.
 "What if he had enough time to do it and he just didn't do it, because he didn't need to?"
 McKay hypothesized.
 "For instance, he could be in the end zone and caught the ball and held it.
 He could have done something with it."
 In other words, weird technicalities a second or two after the fact would not be used to negate a catch.

-The committee also recommended getting rid of the pesky "going to the ground" language and will decriminalize letting the nose of the ball wiggle slightly while securing it, a pair of linguistic bugbears that have caused many apparent catches to be overturned for submolecular reasons in recent years.
+The newly-ratified language also gets rid of the pesky "going to the ground" language, and it will decriminalize letting the nose of the ball wiggle slightly while securing it, a pair of bugbears that have caused many apparent catches to be overturned for submolecular reasons in recent years.

-Assuming the new language is ratified (and that appears to be a formality, with so much league muscle behind it), plays that look like catches in real time will have a much higher probability of counting as catches.
+Tuesday's 32-0 vote offers real hope that plays which look like catches in real time will have a much higher probability of counting as catches from now on.
 There will still be controversies, and we will howl and gnash our teeth across the internet at the first bobbled ball that slips through the cracks of the new rules.
 But when in doubt, the next Dez Bryant catch or Jesse James catch will actually be a highlight to cherish, not Exhibit A in a Monday morning mock trial.

 Relaxing and simplifying the catch rule will be the NFL's smartest decision since it revised the touchdown-celebration rule last year.
 Remember the fear that easing back unsportsmanlike conduct fouls would result in post-touchdown taunting and twerking?
 Instead, players channeled their heretofore-unknown improv-troupe urges, giving us a season of unexpected whimsy.